New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 2. High Operating Costs

-Hong Kong is the second most expensive city, less expensive than New York.
+Hong Kong is the second most expensive city, and it is less expensive than New York.

-Especially for businesses, the rent for office spaces in Hong Kong will be more expensive than in other cities, as will the labor cost.
-Therefore, if you plan to move to or expand your business operations to Hong Kong, you must be prepared to pay higher than if you were operating a business in Thailand, Taiwan, Vietnam, or even Singapore.
+Especially for businesses, the rent for office spaces in Hong Kong will be more expensive than in other cities, and so will the labour cost.
+Therefore, if you plan to move to or expand your business operations to Hong Kong, you must be prepared to pay more than if you were operating a business in Thailand, Taiwan, Vietnam, or even Singapore.

 3. Challenges Faced By SMEs